umar-qureshi2/architecture-center/docs/cloud-adoption-guide/adoption-overview/identity-explainer.md

 This difference brings with it another consideration - where the digital identity is stored.
 On-premises, digital identity is most likely stored in a database associated with the directory service, and that database exists on a physical machine owned by the enterprise.
 In the cloud, digital identity is stored and managed by the cloud provider, typically as a service.
 This is known as identity as a service (IDaaS).

-As a result, enterprises have to integrate and synchronize their on-premises digital identity services with those in the cloud.
-Enterprises also have to replicate existing enterprise administration models in the cloud identity service.
+Each of the enterprise and the cloud provider maintain their own security boundary.
+That is, each digital identity is defined and trusted within the security boundary because each entity has enacted all the necessary security protocols to create that trust.
+This results in the first choice that enterprise adopting the cloud will have to make - either maintain two distinct digital identities in each trusted location, or extend the trusted security boudnary to encompass both locations.

 ## Identity in Azure

 Azure's IDaaS offer is named Azure Active Directory (AAD).
 AAD is Azure's multi-tenant cloud based directory and identity management service.
 A tenant is simply a dedicated instance of Azure Active Directory (Azure AD) that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure or Office 365.